umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 ### Working with content

-There are two different ways to work with the block editor (configurable by setting):

-1. **Standard display:** Blocks can be edited inline on form format (the way NestedContent works)
-![\[IMG\]](assets/GridStyleexamples3.jpg)
-1. **Contextual display:** Blocks can be edited into the Umbraco right pane (infinite editing, the way LeBlender and DTGE used to do in v7) with a preview of the block on the main panel.
-The editor clicks on the block, and the right panel opens with its properties.
+Working with content for each row/cell will be done by clicking on an edit button to launch the content editor panel (using infinite editing, similar to the way LeBlender and Doc Type Grid Editor used to do in v7).
+Each row/cell can have it's own configuration applied to it and editing the configuration is achieved in the same way as editing content but instead by clicking on a configuration button.

+By editing each row/cell in the side panel it means we can render all property types for an Element Type and all Property Groups, unlike the editing experience with Nested Content where we can only render properties on a single group.

 ![\[IMG\]](assets/GridStyleexamples4.jpg)

-In order for the contextual display to work, a custom stylesheet will need to be applied to the datatype which will be used when rendering the contextual editor.
+#### Customized rendering

+The block editor data type configuration will allow the developer to define a custom view to render the block editor.
+This means a developer can completely customize how an editor visualizes and works with the content blocks.
+The aim is to make implementing a custom view easy where the developer can re-use as many components as possible to get a customized view working quickly.
+On the other hand, by supplying a custom view a developer has enormous flexibility to entirely change how the rendering works.

 ### Setting up the block editor

 The way to set a new block editor is quick similar on how nested content work:

 1. Create new Element Types, one for each type of "Content" block and one for each type of "Config"
-1. Create a new data type using the "block editor" property editor configure it:
-	* Type of visualisation: standard or contextual
-	* Choose the previously created Elements Types for your "Content" blocks and then choose their associated "Config" types
+1. Create a new data type using the "block editor" property editor and configure it to use the previously created Elements Types for your "Content" blocks and then choose their associated "Config" types
 1. Use this new data type as property type for your document types

 ### Complex layouts?

 The block editor simply stores an array (linear list) of data.
 This will work for most pages structures since developers can apply any custom styling they want to render this data.
 However in somce cases a page's structure may be more complicated and in those cases it is certainly possible to put another block editor inside of a block (nested block editors).
+Since each row/cell contains it's own config, this config can be used to define any number of layout options.

 **Example:** if a separation of blocks into columns is needed, a first level of blocks can be created as "splitters" and then "Content" block can be placed into them.